 Rules_CtrlFlow_008 ([1] Clause 5.4.7 - table 1 - 1e)

-Rule:

-The write protected registers should be identified and the special sequence of updating those registers with write protection command registers and status registers should be followed.

-Example:

-Not required
+Not applicable.

-Rationale:

-For correct execution of code and thereby functionality.

 Rules_CtrlFlow_009 ([1] Clause 8.4.4 - table 8 - 1h)

 Rule:

 No hidden data flow or control flow except for call back function defined by SOFTWARE.
 “No hidden data flow or control flow” are meant to prohibit a control flow from processing multiple meanings.
 This is the rule to control the increase in risk of occurrence of problems by implementing a control which is not recognized by a designer.